-The term "segment" refers to a part of an organisation's overall customer, market, product or service line, or workforce base.
+The term "segment" refers to a part of an organisation's overall customer, market, product line, or employee base.
 Segments typically have common characteristics that can be logically grouped.
 In Results Items, the term refers to disaggregating results data in a way that allows for meaningful analysis of an organisation's performance.
-It is up to each organisation to determine the specific factors that it uses to segment its customers, markets, products, and workforce.
+It is up to each organisation to determine the specific factors that it uses to segment its customers, markets, products, and employees.

-Understanding segments is critical to identifying the distinct needs and expectations of different customer, market, and workforce groups and to tailoring products, services, and programmes to meet their needs and expectations.
-As an example, market segmentation might be based on distribution channels, business volume, geography, or technologies employed.
-Workforce segmentation might be based on geography, skills, needs, work assignments, or job classification.
+Understanding segments is critical to identifying the distinct needs and expectations of different customer, market, and employee groups and to tailoring products, services, and programmemements to meet their needs and expectations.
+As an example, market segmentation might be based on geography, distribution channels, business volume, or technologies employed.
+Employee segmentation might be based on geography, skills, needs, work assignments, or job classification.